 Randomly, let me try another one from "The Night Before Christmas."
 What happens to "not"?

 With my calculator still humming, I might as well check to see what how elimination of two Carrier Addresses would affect one or two Livingston-favored words.
-Having triumphantly dropped the all-important "his" from Jackson's tally of Livingston-favored words, I'd better take a minute to see how "his" would fare with Livingston's smaller sample.
+Having triumphantly dropped the all-important "his" from Jackson's tally of Livingston-favored words, I'd better take a minute to see how "his" would fare with Livingston's smaller corpus.

 his in Livingston according to Words in Henry currently stands at 109 = 0.865%